 Call Now

-CUSTOM MEATS, Inc. W. Old Middle Creek Road Prestonsburg, KY 41653 • (606) 886-6003
+W. Old Middle Creek Road

+Prestonsburg, KY 41653 • (606) 886-6003

-310 N. Lake Dr.
+310 N. Lake Dr. Prestonsburg • 886-8070

-Topping S999

-Weekdays, 97; a

-Worker's comp, Medicare Part D

-Call today for a pric

-cally meet or beat the cash prices

-We offer internet

-visit us online at www.howardfa

-OWARD:
+Large

+2-Topping

 Pizza

-Morgan "Brair"

-Ratliff
+USTOM MEATS, Inc.

-Morgan "Brair" Ratliff,

-83, of Prestonsburg, died

-Saturday, August 7, 2010, at

-the Pikeville Medical
+Morgan "Brair" Ratliff Morgan "Brair" Ratliff, 83, of Prestonsburg, died Saturday, August 7, 2010, at the Pikeville Medical Center.

-the Pikeville Medical Center.

 Born June 15, 1927, in Floyd County, he was the son of the late Albert and Nellie Lawson Ratliff.
-He was a ruck driver for Floyd S. Pike, a US Army veteran and a member of the Corn Fork Freewill Baptist Church.
-Church.
+He was a truck driver for Floyd S. Pike, a US Army veteran and a member of the Corn Fork Freewill Baptist Church.
 He was twice married first to Jennie Hatfield.
-She pre-ceded him in death.
+She preceded him in death.
 He later married Ruby Hall Ratliff.

-married Ruby Hall Ratliff.
 She survives.
-Other survivers include four daughters: Nellie Goble, Kathy Clark, Malvia Robinson and Juanita Goble, all of Prestonsburg; one sis-ter, Vada Owens of Prestonsburg; seven grand-children and six great-grand-children.
+Other survivors include four daughters: Nellie Goble, Kathy Clark, Malvia Robinson and Juanita Goble, all of Prestonsburg; one sister, Vada Owens of Prestonsburg; seven grandchildren and six great-grandchildren.

-children.

 In addition to his parents, he was preceded in death by one son, Gary Ratliff and one brother, Tom Ratliff and three sisters: Alma Maynard, Amy Campbell and Josie Ratliff.

-Funeral services were held Monday, August 9, at 2 p.m., at the Nelson-Frazier Funeral Home, in Martin, with Roger Music and Brikey Lewis officiating.
+Funeral services were held Monday, August 9, at 2 p.m., at the Nelson-Frazier Funeral Home, in Martin, with Roger Music and Birkey Lewis officiating.

-with Roger Music Birkey Lewis officiating

 Burial was in the Morgan Ratliff Cemetery, (Corn Fork), in Prestonsburg.
-Visitation was after 6

-Fathin Cristonsburg.

 Visitation was after 6 p.m., Saturday, August 7, at the funeral home.
 Nelson-Frazier Funeral Home, in Martin, is in charge of arrangements.

-(Pael obituary)
+(Paid obituary)

-Robert Morris

-Rennick

-Robert Morris Rennick,

-Robert Morris Rennick,

-Robert Morris Rennick,

-Robert Morris Rennick,

-August 5, 2010,

-Highlands

-Regional Medical Center,

-Born June 28,

-1932 in

-Brooklyn, New York, he

-was the sun of Dan Rennick

-son of Dan Rennick lizabeth Marantz vas the and Elizabeth Marantz Rennick.
+Robert Morris Rennick Robert Morris Rennick, 78, of Prestonsburg, died August 5, 2010, Highlands at Regional Medical Center.
+Born June 28, 1932, in Brooklyn, New York, he was the son of Dan Rennick and Elizabeth Marantz Rennick.
 He was a resident of Prestonsburg for 40 years since 1970.

-He is survived by his wife, Elizabeth McComb Rennick.
-Other survivors include one sister, Marjorie Rennick or Pickup

-327 Ky Rt 550 Eastern, KY 41622 Drive-Thru Window

-Cohen Cohen of M Connecticutt; three Madison.

-Connecticutt; three nieces, four great-nieces and four great-nephews.
-Funeral services were held Sunday, August 8, at 2-p.m., at the Carter Funeral Home Chapel, with Rev. Arnold Turner officiating.
-Interment was in Gethsemane Gardens, in Prestonsburg.
+He is survived by his wife, McComb Elizabeth Rennick.
+Other survivors include one sister, Marjorie Rennick Delivery or Pickup Madison, Cohen of Connecticutt; three nieces, four great-nieces and four great-nephews.
+Funeral services were held Sunday, August 8, at 2 p.m., at the Carter Funeral Home Chapel, with Rev. Arnold Turner officiating.
+Interment was Gethsemane Gardens, in Prestonsburg.
 The family has entrusted arrangements to the Carter Funeral Home.
-(Paid obituary)

-William (Bill) R. Tufts

-(September 5, 1839 - August 6, 2010)

-William R. (Bill) Tufts, age 70, of 252 Veterans, Lane, Morchead, passed away Friday, August 6, 2010, at his home after a brief illness.

-Ile was born in Floyd County, on September 5, 1939, the son of the late William S. and Lucille
+(Paid obituary) William (Bill) R. Tufts (September 5, 1939 - August 6, 2010) William R. (Bill) Tufts, age 70, of 252 Veterans Lane, Morehead, passed away Friday, August 6, 2010, at his home after a brief illness.
+He was born in Floyd County, on September 5; 1939, the son of the late William S. and Lucille